 Banya Bashi Mosque – A Symbol of Tolerance in Sightseeing Sofia

+In the era of the Ottomans, Sofia soon became an administrative centre, after its captivation in 1382.
 Banya Bashi Mosque is the only working mosque in Sofia today.
 It plays an important role in sightseeing Sofia.
-The mosque is also called Molla Efendi Mosque or Kadi Seyfullah Mosque.
+People also used to call the mosque Molla Efendi Mosque or Kadi Seyfullah Mosque.
 Long ago, Sofia had around 70 mosques.
 Now, only Banya Bashi remains.

-The mosque was built by Kadi Seyfullah Efendi in memory of his late wife.
-It stands as a peaceful symbol of faith and culture.
+Kadi Seyfullah Efendi built the mosque in memory of his late wife.
+Today it stands as a peaceful symbol of faith and culture.
 You can visit this site during one of our private Sofia tours.

 Sofia – A Crossroad of Cultures

-Sofia was once a major Ottoman center in Europe.
+Sofia was once a major Ottoman centre in Europe.
 It later became a key trade and government city.
-This led to the arrival of many travelers and merchants.
-Sofia grew quickly into a diverse and busy city.
+This inevitably led to the arrival of many travellers and merchants.
+As a result, Sofia grew quickly into a diverse and busy city.

 There were once more than 100 mosques, libraries, bathhouses, and markets.
 Many religious buildings were lost after Bulgaria’s liberation in 1878.
 However, Banya Bashi Mosque survived.
 It now stands between a synagogue and a church.
 This makes it a strong symbol of religious harmony and coexistence in Sofia sightseeing.

 Before liberation, the heart of Sofia was Banya Bashi Square.
-All main streets led there.
+So, all main streets led there.
 The area had markets, fountains, and the famous Mineral Baths.
-Free mineral water was even given to locals from a pavilion.
+In addition, locals could even get free mineral water from a pavilion.

 The square was also the resting place of two important donors: Emin Dede and Molla Seyfullah Efendi.
 Sofia sightseeing tours often include this historic square.